Office of Science and Technology Policy: 21st century

 Under President Donald Trump, OSTP's staff dropped from 135 to 45 people.
 The OSTP director position remained vacant for over two years, the longest vacancy for the position since the office's founding.
 Kelvin Droegemeier, an atmospheric scientist who previously served as the vice president of research at the University of Oklahoma, was nominated for the position on August 1, 2018 and confirmed by the Senate on January 2, 2019.

 Michael Kratsios was nominated by President Trump to be the fourth Chief Technology Officer of the United States and associate director of OSTP in March 2019 and was unanimously confirmed by the Senate on August 1, 2019.
 During Trump's tenure, Droegemeier also managed the National Science and Technology Council.

-President Joe Biden named, and the Senate later unanimously confirmed, Eric Lander as head of the Office of Science and Technology Policy, which is a cabinet-level post.
+President Joe Biden named, and the Senate later unanimously confirmed, Eric Lander as head of the Office of Science and Technology Policy, while also upgrading the position to a cabinet-level post.
 Lander resigned in February 2022 following reports that engaged in abusive conduct against both subordinates and other White House officials.

 In 2022, The White House Office of Science and Technology Policy held a roundtable discussion with some of the nation’s leading scientists to discuss the need to combat the climate crisis and counter arguments for delaying climate action.
 It is the first time that the White House has recognized scientists who study the climate denial operation run by the fossil fuel industry.

-On August 8th, 2022, President Joe Biden signed into law the CHIPS and Science Act which included a provision to create a blockchain and cryptocurrency specialist advisory position under the OSTP to be established and appointed by the Director.
+On August 8, 2022, President Joe Biden signed into law the CHIPS and Science Act which included a provision to create a blockchain and cryptocurrency specialist advisory position under the OSTP to be established and appointed by the Director.